metadata toggle

 30 g powder/100 litres/day

-x mean body weight (kg) of animals to be treated
+average body weight (kg) of animals to be treated

-___ mg product per litre drinking water
+= mg veterinary medicinal product per litre of drinking water

 * Prepare an amount of medicated water to be consumed within the next 12 hours.
-Any unused medicated water should be discarded after 12 hours, and fresh medicated water - for the next 12 hours - should be prepared.
+Any unused medicated water should be discarded after 12 hours, and fresh medicated water - for the next 12 hours - should be prepared

-To ensure a correct dosage, body weight should be determined as accurately as possible to avoid underdosing.
-The uptake of medicated water depends on the clinical condition of the animals.
-In order to obtain the correct dosage the concentration of amoxicillin has to be adjusted accordingly.
-The maximum concentration of the pre-diluted medicated water is approximately 8 grams of product per litre.
-The proportioner setting should be changed accordingly.
 Make sure the animals do not have access to non-medicated water during the period when the medicated water is given.
 Once all the medicated water has been drunk, turn the drinking water system back on.
 Discard any excess medicated water after 12 hours.
-The use of suitably calibrated scales is recommended for administering the calculated amount of the product.
+The use of suitably calibrated measuring equipment is recommended.

-Withdrawal period
+Withdrawal periods

 Meat and offal: 2 days.